-Ex-Memphis Police officer pleads guilty to charges in the death of Tyre Nichols
+Ex-Memphis police officer pleads guilty to charges in the death of Tyre Nichols

-MEMPHIS, Tenn. — Former Memphis Police officer Desmond Mills pleaded guilty Thursday morning to federal charges and has agreed to plead guilty to state charges in the death of Tyre Nichols, the Shelby County District Attorney’s Office said.
+MEMPHIS, Tenn.
+(WREG) – Former Memphis police officer Desmond Mills pleaded guilty Thursday morning to federal charges and has agreed to plead guilty to state charges in the death of Tyre Nichols, according to the Shelby County District Attorney’s Office.

+Judge Mark Norris will decide on his sentencing at an upcoming hearing.
 Both federal and state prosecutors have agreed to a recommended sentence of 15 years.
-DA Steve Mulroy said the state and federal charges would run concurrently.
-Judge Mark Norris will decide on Mill’s sentencing at an upcoming hearing.

-“This is the first domino to fall,” Nichols’ father said in a press conference outside the federal courthouse.
+“This is but the first domino — the first domino — to fall,” Nichols’ father said in a press conference outside the federal courthouse.

 “It’s a start,” his mother said.